jclehner/nmrpflash/README.md

 most other Netgear devices as well.

 Prebuilt binaries for Linux, macOS and Windows are available [here](https://github.com/jclehner/nmrpflash/releases) ([Npcap](https://nmap.org/npcap/#download) is required on Windows).
-On Linux and macOS, you can also use [Homebrew](https://formulae.brew.sh/formula/nmrpflash).
+Note that on Linux and macOS, using [Homebrew](https://formulae.brew.sh/formula/nmrpflash) is the preferred method.
 FreeBSD packages can be fetched and installed using the FreeBSD `pkg` command.

 ```
 Usage: nmrpflash [OPTIONS...]